dannyvassallo/photofun/README.md

 ```

 User authentication is literally finished.
 You can create a user, and it will sign you in.
 You should now see a "Log Out" link in the navbar.
 You can also click this to sign out.

+###Authorization

+We've also added a "materialized" admin account manager.
+Lets set that template up next.